null93/kings-corner/README.md

 ***Kings Corner***

-This game is built on Java and uses ASCCI art instead of a GUI.
+This game is built on Java and uses ASCII art instead of a GUI.

 ***Compile and Run***